tasteoftears/CIE-method-for-emperor-penguin-colony/README.md

 **Distinguishing Emperor Penguin Colonies from Space: A Novel Method Using the CIE 1931 Chromaticity Diagram**

-This repository presents a novel image classification method for extracting emperor penguin colonies in Antarctica from satellite imagery.
-The approach leverages the **CIE 1931 chromaticity diagram** to identify guano stains (feces) as ecological proxies of colony activity.
-It is based on a physical transformation of reflectance data rather than conventional spectral indices.
+A novel method using the Commission Internationale de l’Éclairage (CIE) chromaticity diagram to identify emperor penguin colonies in Antarctica from space.
+This approach provides a convenient, accurate, and innovative method to distinguish emperor penguin guano at a large scale.

 ---